Aref-Akminasi/aws-developer-associate/CloudFront.md

 ## CloudFront - Real Time Logs

-- Get real-time requests recieved by CloudFront sent to **Kinesis Data Streams**
+- Get real-time requests received by CloudFront sent to **Kinesis Data Streams**
 - Monitor, analyze, and take actions based on content delivery performance
 - Real time logs allows you to choose:
   - Sampling Rate: percentage of requests for which you want to receive (if you are having lots of traffic but want to recieve a part of it)